MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

 - Won’t be evaluated for device compliance.
 - Will be redirected to the Company Portal from other apps if the user tries to open any managed applications that are protected by conditional access.

-## Just in Time (JIT) Registration for Setup Assistant with modern authentication
+## Option 4: Just in Time (JIT) Registration for Setup Assistant with modern authentication
 This option is the same as Setup Assistant with modern authentication, except that Company Portal isn't required.
 Instead, Azure AD registration and compliance checks are fully integrated in a designated app that's configured with the Apple single-sign on (SSO) extension.
 Intune uses the Apple single sign-on (SSO) extension to reduce authentication prompts and establish SSO across the whole device:

 * The first authentication handles enrollment and user-device affinity, and happens when the device user turns on their device and signs into Setup Assistant.